 Because of the way we teach in today’s classroom, it is difficult to replicate the teaching and learning that your child misses when they are absent from school.
-In an effort for your child to make consistent progress it is essential your child come to school and be on time to achieve his/her learning goals.
+In an effort for your child to make consistent progress, it is essential your child come to school and be on time to achieve higher learning goals.

-If your child is absent from school, a phone call is required to the school office via the absence line at 858.481.7844, ext.
-1 or report the absence through our website under Quick Links and click on Report an Absence.
-Leave your child’s name, teacher’s name, your relationship to the child, and reason for the absence.
+If your child is absent from school, report the absence through our website under Quick Links and click on Report an Absence.
+Record your child’s name, teacher’s name, your relationship to the child, and reason for the absence.
 This is one of the ways we can ensure that your child is safe.
-Please Note: Calling in an absence does not make it an excused absence.
+Please note - reporting an absence does not make it an excused absence.

-Each parent/guardian agrees to screen his/her child(ren) for COVID-19, before bringing them to school each day.
+Each parent/guardian agrees to screen their child(ren) for illness before bringing them to school each day.
 Specifically, each parent/guardian agrees to do all of the following:

-- Parent/Guardian shall screen child(ren) for any of the following symptoms associated with COVID-19: dry cough, shortness of breath or difficulty breathing, chills, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or a new rash.
+- Parent/Guardian shall screen child(ren) for any of the following symptoms: cough, shortness of breath or difficulty breathing, chills, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or a new rash.
 Parent/Guardian agrees that if child(ren) presents with any of these symptoms, Parent/Guardian will not send child(ren) to school.

-Health Screenings at School.
-Parent/Guardian understands and agrees that all students will be monitored throughout the day for signs or symptoms of COVID-19.
-Any student exhibiting symptoms of illness throughout the day, will be sent home.
+All students will be monitored throughout the day for signs or symptoms of illness.
+Any student exhibiting symptoms of illness throughout the day will be sent home.

 The Del Mar Union School District recognizes regular school attendance plays a key role in student achievement.
-California Education Code 48200 calls for each child between the ages of 6 and 18 to be subject to compulsory full-time education.
+Any child enrolled in kindergarten or above is subject to compulsory full-time education.
 Although exemptions to compulsory attendance may be granted in rare circumstances, as allowed by law, it is the responsibility of the District to ensure that students attend school regularly.

 In this effort, the District affirms compliance with compulsory attendance laws by providing this information on accountability practices for student attendance.
 All schools within the Del Mar Union School District will participate in consistent monitoring of student attendance.
 The student information system has been programmed to generate attendance letters for individual students at prescribed intervals.

 It is important to note that, according to Board Policy 5113, absences due to travel and/or vacation are unexcused unless a short-term independent study contract is in place.
-Absences due to travel and/or vacation have potential to negatively impact your student’s attendance record, and could result in a referral to the School Attendance Review Team (SART) or the School Attendance Review Board (SARB).
-While vacations are always unexcused, justifiable personal reasons that necessitate travel should be discussed with the school Principal in order that an appropriate determination can be made.
+Absences due to travel and/or vacation have potential to negatively impact your student’s attendance record, and could result in your child being identified as truant.
+While vacations are always unexcused, justifiable personal reasons that necessitate travel should be discussed with the school Principal in order for an appropriate determination to be made.

-It is the Del Mar Union School Board policy that missed schoolwork and homework will not be provided before an unexcused absence.
+If an independent study contract is not in place, it is the Del Mar Union School Board policy that missed schoolwork and homework will not be provided before an unexcused absence.
 Upon returning from vacation, the student has a predetermined amount of time to complete the missed work.
-For example, if a student is absent for 10 days, the student has 10 days to complete and return that work.
+For example, if a student is absent for 3 days, the student has 3 days to complete and return that work.